-Unlike most board games, though, Power Rangers is releasing with a full lineup of expansions.
-This includes a large box expansion, two deluxe figure packs, and a villain pack – all of which offer new experiences and more robust gameplay.
-Renegade has also revealed other expansions coming in the future, and the wild part about these expansion is that the Kickstarter backers are voting on the contents – at least to some degree.
+Unlike most board games, though, Power Rangers launched with a full lineup of expansions.
+This included a large box expansion, two deluxe figure packs, and a villain pack – all of which offer new experiences and more robust gameplay.
+Renegade announced the first expansions beyond launch in their Phase 2 Kickstarter, which is expected to arrive to retailers and backers in March 2020.

 Like a miniatures game, Power Rangers features a range of miniatures you use to play the game.
 The core game box alone includes 34 figures!
 Unlike most miniatures games, though, you won’t build a list or squad to play head to head against other players.